inexorgame-obsolete/wiki-mirror/Home.md

 ## Objectives
 _Stays Sauer, becomes better._

+*What is it?*
-* Fork of Sauerbraten in order to replace Sauerbraten - no mod
+* It's a fork of [http://sauerbraten.org/](Cube2: Sauerbraten) aiming to replace it!

+*What isn't it?*
+* It is not compatible with Sauerbraten!
+In order to make a new game we need to break up with old standards!

+*What are the main goals of this project?*
+* Keep this old school game alive and make it ready for the future
 * Bigger audience for the game
-* Keep the game alive for the future
-* 100% Open Source software (OSS), no restricted licensed content
+* Provide a 100% [open source software](https://creativecommons.org/about/program-areas/technology/technology-resources/software/) without restrictly licensed content

 ## Philosophy